Get insider access

 ViewSonic XG2431

 The ASUS TUF Gaming VG259QM and the ViewSonic XG2431 are both great gaming monitors.
-They both have similar motion handling but the ViewSonic has a more versatile backlight strobing feature as you can adjust the pulse width and phase to your liking.
+They both have similar motion handling, but the ViewSonic has a more versatile backlight strobing feature since you can adjust the pulse width and phase to your liking.
 The ViewSonic is also better for console gaming because it downscales a 4k image, which the ASUS can't do.
 Although both have 240Hz refresh rates, you can overclock the ASUS to 280Hz with a DisplayPort connection.

 BenQ ZOWIE XL2546K